 To be clear, the EPA regulates the production and use of this refrigerant, but not your unit.
 You are not required by the law to replace your air conditioner.
-Eventually, your AC will not work and it will need to be replaced, and only R410a units will be available for sale.
+Ultimately, your AC will not work and it will need to be replaced, and only R410a units will be available for sale.

 You could also select the status quo and continue using recycled R22 air conditioning refrigerant for the near future.
-While this sounds like a nice alternative, the cost of servicing old R22 A/C systems is starting to exceed several hundred dollars (easily a down payment on a new system).
-You may also see the prices increase as demand continues to rise on a substance that is no longer produced or widely accessable.
+While this sounds like a nice alternative, the price of servicing old R22 A/C systems is starting to exceed several hundred dollars (easily a down payment on a new system).
+You may also see the prices increase as demand continues to rise on a substance that is no longer produced or widely available.

 The good news

 While making the move to an approved AC refrigerant may be frustrating, it’s helping to save the ozone layer.
 These regulations will help defend the ozone layer in the Earth’s atmosphere, which helps block radiation from the sun and prevents serious illnesses, such as skin cancer.
-It’s not far-fetched to say that you, as a homeowner, are a big part of this by replacing an old R22 unit with a newer, ozone friendly unit.
+It’s not exaggerated to say that you, as a homeowner, are a large part of this by replacing an old R22 unit with a newer, ozone friendly unit.